Mortgages

 Types of mortgages in Ireland

-Different types of mortgage suit different circumstances, for example, you may be a first time buyer, switcher, or investment buyer.
+Different types of mortgages suit different circumstances, for example, you may be a first time buyer looking for cashback to help with fees, a switcher looking for a 2 year fixed rate mortgage deal, or an investment buyer exploring an Interest-only mortgage option.

 Repayment and interest-only mortgages